 2. Fringe benefits not legally required

 These perks are left at the discretion of the employer.
 Some of them are taxable for the employer while some are not.
+Examples of optional benefits, which contribute to customer satisfaction and a positive business operates environment, may include:

 - Retirement benefits